Hablamos Español Insurance Companies We Work With

 What insurance does a commercial lease require?

 Most require general liability at a set limit, additional insured status for the landlord, and often a waiver of subrogation.
-Many also require you to insure your improvements and sometimes carry business income coverage.
+Many also ask you to insure your improvements and sometimes carry business income coverage.

 Does my landlord's insurance cover my business?